leifg/leif.io/content/schlockchain/_index.md

 For everything else blockchain has **no advantage** over classic data storage solutions.

-I gathered all articles that touch on this topic here on this page:
+I gathered all articles that touch on this topic here on this page.
+If you are interested in other sources, check my [reading list](/ultimate-list-of-web3-blockchain-resources).